Quantile Hedging in a Semi-Static Market with Model Uncertainty: Dual Representations

+In this section, as a preparation for the main results, we present dual representations of the quantile hedging price, and a closely related quantity: the maximum expected success ratio from given initial capital.
+The dual representations link quantile hedging to a randomized composite hypothesis test, which helps calculate of the quantile hedging price.
+These results are extensions of the dual representations in \cite{FL99} with $\prob$ being a singleton, and in \cite{LSY13} where $\prob$ and $\QP$ has a dominating measure.

-As a preparation for the main results in the next section, the following proposition gives a dual representation of the quantile hedging price, of which the proof follows an idea similar to \cite{FL99}: quantile hedging a contingent claim is equivalent to superhedging this claim modified by the corresponding success ratio.
-It implies that if the minimizer $\hat F'$ in (\ref{dual1}) exists, then the optimal quantile hedging strategy is the superhedging strategy of the modified claim $\hat F'$. \begin{proposition} Let $\mathcal {C}(\alpha) = \{F'\in\mathcal A(\alpha): F'\leq F\}$.
+The following proposition gives a dual representation of the quantile hedging price, of which the proof follows an idea similar to \cite{FL99}: quantile hedging a contingent claim is equivalent to superhedging a smaller one which achieves the target expected success ratio. \begin{proposition} Let $\mathcal {A}^F(\alpha) = \{F'\in\mathcal A(\alpha): F'\leq F\}$.
 For $0\leq \alpha\leq 1$,

 \end{proposition}